Welcome to the University of Wisconsin-Milwaukee (UWM)

 In order to welcome you to Milwaukee, UWM tries very hard to have someone meet you on arrival in Milwaukee or Chicago, there may be a charge for this service and it is only offered at specific times.
 You will receive an email from Sue Conway letting you know when this service is available.
 All exchange students should fill out the Arrival Form even if they are not receiving our pick up service.
 Please complete and return this form to the CIE study abroad office by fax (1-414-229-4858) or e-mail (firstname.lastname@example.org) at least one month before your arrival in Milwaukee.
 Again, you must return this form whether you are requesting to be met by someone or not.

-For the Fall 2016 term, we will offer Panther Pick Up Service up at Chicago O’Hare (ORD) airport and Milwaukee Mitchell International Airport (MKE) for one day.
-The date for all pick up services is Saturday, August 20 from 10am – 6pm at Chicago, and extended hours at the Milwaukee Mitchell International Airport (MKE).
-There is a fee for these services.
+For the Fall 2019 term, we will offer Panther Pick Up Service up at Chicago O’Hare (ORD) airport and Milwaukee Mitchell International Airport (MKE) on specific dates.
 If you want more details, please visit this website for Panther Pickup Service, and complete the survey if you would like to use the service.
-If you have questions about your arrival, please email Sue Conway at firstname.lastname@example.org.
+If you have questions about your arrival, please email Sue Conway at email@example.com.

-If CIE pick-up is not possible, you have a couple options available for getting to UWM.
+If CIE pick-up is not possible on your arrival date, you have a couple options available for getting to UWM.

 If you are arriving in Chicago, you could schedule a door-to-door transportation service through GO Riteway ( http://www.goriteway.com/ ) for about $210.
 There is also a shuttle service called Coach USA that has buses that go from Chicago O’Hare airport to Milwaukee Mitchell Airport, and the Milwaukee Train station downtown.
 The cost is about $30 depending on your destination.
 Here is a website with information and schedules: http://www.coachusa.com/wisconsincoach/ss.ohareairport.asp

 Once you have arrived in Milwaukee, you also have several options.
 You can take a taxi from the airport which costs about $40 – $45.
-You could also ride a Milwaukee County public bus (Green Line north bound – which you catch at the airport about a 2 minute walk from the terminal).
+You can take an Uber (www.uber.com) or Lyft (www.lyft.com) (private taxi services) if you have their smart phone application.
+The app will show you the promised rate in advance before you use the service, and they will pick you up at the terminal.
+Uber and Lyft are typically cheaper than regular taxi cabs.
+You could also ride a Milwaukee County Transit System (MCTS) public bus (Green Line north bound – which you catch at the airport about a 2 minute walk from the terminal).
 The Green Line goes very close to campus.
 If you are coming to the main campus (Sandburg Residence halls) you will exit the bus at the corner Oakland and Kenwood Avenues (tell the bus driver that you are going to UWM).
 It is about a 7 minute walk to campus from this corner.
 The ride takes about 1 hour, with a lot of stops throughout the city.
 The one-way fare is $2.25 and you must have exact change.
 If you change buses, you must pay another $2.25 fee for the next bus.
+You also have the option of purchasing an MCTS one day pass for $4.
 The service runs from approximately 4:00 am – 2:00 am (22 hours a day) on weekdays, with slightly shorter hours on the weekends.

 If you arrive at the Greyhound bus or Amtrak train station in the city center, you can either walk 2-3 blocks north to Wisconsin Avenue and catch a #30 bus eastbound (same instructions as above), or you can take a taxi cab and pay approximately $25 to get to campus from downtown.